The stage and type of asylum procedure applicable to the asylum seeker is relevant relating to the type of accommodation they are entitled to.

 There is no appeal available against ‘procedural’ transfers (movements) from COL/POL to AZC.
-Indirectly there is an appeal available against a transfer to another AZC but in practice this does not happen often.
+Indirectly there is an appeal available against a transfer to another AZC or to a (crisis) emergency centre but in practice, this does not happen often.

-With regard to the transfer of families with children and unaccompanied minors, a report was written by Defence for Children, Kerk in Actie, UNICEF, the Dutch Council for Refugees and War Child.
+Defence for Children, Kerk in Actie, UNICEF, the Dutch Council for Refugees and War Child wrote a report on transfer of families with children and unaccompanied minors.
 The report makes several recommendations to improve the situation of children in reception centres, for example not to move children from one place to another.
 The Secretary of State has acknowledged the need to minimise the movements these children make during the asylum procedure.
-However, similar recommendations are made in a recent general report on the living conditions of children in reception centres.
+However, similar recommendations are made in a more in a recent general report on the living conditions of children in reception centres.

 AZC are so-called open centres in which the freedom of movement of asylum seekers is not restricted.
 This entails that asylum seekers are free to go outside if they please.
-However, there is a weekly duty to report (meldplicht) and if asylum seekers fail to report themselves twice the reception conditions will be withdrawn.
+However, there is a weekly duty to report (meldplicht).

 Regional Court Roermond, Decision No 09/29454, 2 March 2010.
-When reading this ruling, it should be noted that there is formally no distinction anymore between a return and an integration AZC.
+When analysing this ruling, it should be noted that there is formally no distinction anymore between a return and an integration AZC.